 1. A desire to increase financially – quickly – without working.

-How do you know if you have a “love of money”?
+How do you know if you have a “love of money” or money issues?
 When you pursue money doing things that hurt others and separate yourself from God.

 The truth is – in this life – we do need money.
 But we need God more.
 If the thing that we pursue to make money takes us away from God and God’s ways – it’s wrong… or our use of it is wrong.
 Do you know what I mean?